DwarvesGraph: A High-Performance Graph Mining System with Pattern Decomposition: Experiments

-billion edges.
-The runtimes are reported in Table~\ref{tab:runtime_larger_graphs}.
-4-chain counting on both graphs finished within 15 minutes.
-More impressively, \proj \textit{can successfully count all 4-motif patterns on Friendster and RMAT-100M within 4,369 and 6,152 seconds}, respectively.
-To our best knowledge, no existing paper on exact GPM systems has published 4-motif results on graphs at this scale.

-We use chain counting applications to evaluate the scalability of \proj to larger patterns. $k$-chain mining ($k$-CHM) aims to count the number of chain embeddings (edge-

-induced) with $k$ vertices.
-We keep increasing the pattern size until the application cannot be finished within 24 hours.
-The results are shown in Figure~\ref{fig:eval_larger_patterns}.
-The maximum $k$ \proj can reach on ee, wk, and pt graphs are 8, 7, 7, respectively.
-The chain mining applications are very computationally expensive, i.e., the number of edge-induced 7-chain embeddings on the pt graph is 1,775 trillion.
+We evaluate \proj's capability to scale to large graphs by comparing it with Peregrine and GraphPi, for 4-motif mining on fr and rmat, both with more than one billion edges.
+For GraphPi, the pattern counting mathematical optimization is enabled to achieve all its performance benefits.
+We report the runtimes in Table~\ref{tab:runtime_larger_graphs}.
+For large workloads like motif mining on large graphs, \proj can significantly reduce execution time from tens of hours in recent systems to less than two hours.

+We use cycle mining on ee, pt and wk to evaluate the scalability of \proj to large patterns. $k$-cycle mining counts the number of size-$k$ cycles of the input graph.
+We keep increasing the pattern size (i.e., $k$) until our system cannot finished it within 24 hours.
+The runtime results are reported in Table~\ref{tab:eval_larger_patterns}.
+For comparison purposes, we also report the execution times of Peregrine and GraphPi for the same workloads.
+The results show that \proj can easily mine large patterns, e.g., $8$-cycle on the ee graph, within a few hours while the other two systems usually takes {\em days} to complete.
+For 7-cycle on wk, \proj reduces the execution time {\em from more than one weeks on Peregrine to less than five hours}.

-The scalability of \proj with multi-thread is shown in Figure~\ref{fig:scalability}.
-We see that \proj achieves almost linear scalability. {For example, the single-thread and 16-thread runtimes of \proj for 5-Motif on Patents are 557.5 seconds and 36.9 seconds, respectively---a speedup of $15.11\times$.}
+The scalability of \proj with multi-thread is shown in Figure~\ref{fig:scalability}. \proj achieves almost linear scalability. {The single-thread and 16-thread runtimes of \proj for 5-Motif on Patents are 557.5 seconds and 36.9 seconds, respectively---a speedup of $15.11\times$.}